SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/06-Summary.md

 }
 ```

-- Interfaces vs Abstract Classes overview
+- The differences between interfaces and abstract classes

-## In the next lesson you will learn:
+## In the next lesson, you will learn:

+- Polymorphism
-- What is the concept behind `Polymorphism`
+    * the concept behind it

-- How we achieve `Polymorphism`
+    * how to achieve polymorphism